alty-ir/Iframe-DOS/README.md

 This tool by [Ali Tabesh (GitHub: @alty-ir)](https://github.com/alty-ir) is designed **only for legal testing, research, and educational demonstrations**.

 Do not use this software on systems you do not own or have explicit authorization to test.
 Unauthorized use is a criminal offense in many jurisdictions.

 ---

+## 🤝 Contributing

+Pull requests and suggestions are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+---